cs-chan/ArtGAN/README.md

 # ArtGAN Code Release

+Updated on Oct 25, 2022 (Updated the Wikiart Dataset link)

 Updated on May 18, 2018 (Improved ArtGan models are included)

 Updated on May 15, 2018 (merge ArtGAN implementation)